 I'm a bit of a meat/fish eater but for the sake of complete research I tried their legendary veggie burger - good I guess as these things go but I still prefer a nice meaty burger.

 Once you're past the Hub Cafe take the first right into Camel Rock road to reach the beautiful beach.
-It's not a great place for swimming, with rough seas and cold water, but for sunbathing or surfing it is paradise.
+It's not a great place for swimming, with rough & dangerous seas and cold water, but for sunbathing or surfing it is paradise.